 Make It Loud & Lasting!

 Biasing your amp’s tubes isn’t just some sort of amplification function.
 Tube bias also affects the tonal qualities of the sound that’s being produced.
-There are two tube states you need to consider: over-biased and under-biased.
+There are two tube states you need to consider: under-biased and over-biased.

-Under-biasing, on the other hand, can shorten your tube amp’s life through overheating.
-By employing a higher voltage, under-biasing can also lead to early signal distortion.
+Over-biasing, on the other hand, can shorten your tube amp’s life through overheating.
+By employing a higher voltage, over-biasing can also lead to early signal distortion.
 This can also lead to a louder and more satisfactory quality of sound.

 Safety is a big factor whenever you’re working with tubes.
 Now that you know why biasing is necessary to make your tubes sound better and last longer, you might wish to go ahead and start messing around with your amp, but you need to keep some precautions in mind before doing so.